When performing maintenance on your metal mouldings, the most important thing to consider is the type of metal you’re working with.

 However, some metals don’t need to be polished, cleaned, or cared for much at all, and can survive with a wipe down every now and then.

-It is also very important to understand how to protect your mouldings from natural elements, as well as from other metals.
+It's also important to understand how to protect your metal mouldings not only from natural elements, but from other metals as well.
 Below, we’ll explain the best ways to shield different metals from corrosion.

 Anode (+): a positively charged metal.

 Cathode (-): a negatively charged metal.

 Galvanic Compatibility Chart: Lists metals in order of anodic index (measured in Volts).
 At the top is gold, with a low anodic index of 0.00 V. At the bottom is beryllium with 1.85 V.